On Feasible Rewards in Multi-Agent Inverse Reinforcement Learning: Omitted analysis for

-The first theorem serves as an extension of the two player version theorem of~\citet{DBLP:journals/corr/abs-1806-09795} (see section 4.6 in ~\citet{DBLP:journals/corr/abs-1806-09795}) to $n$-person games and general Nash equilibria.
+The first theorem serves as an extension of the two player version theorem by~\citet{DBLP:journals/corr/abs-1806-09795} (see section 4.6 in ~\citet{DBLP:journals/corr/abs-1806-09795}) to $n$-person games and general Nash equilibria.
 It makes use of the notation introduced in \cref{notation}.\\

-\begin{theorem} Let $\gwr$ be a $n$-person general-sum Markov Game.
+\begin{theorem} Let $\gwr$ be a $n$-person general-sum Markov game.
 A policy $\boldsymbol{\pi}$ is an NE strategy if and only if

 with the meaning that without $(s,a)$ symbols a matrix notation and $\Tilde{\jopolicy}$ is the policy with $\pi^{-i} = \onash$ and $\pi^{i}$ plays action $a$ with probability 1. \begin{proof} In the first step of the proof we state the theorem for the case where $n=2$ with the use of the definition of an NE.
 We only write the condition for agent 1 to understand the structure.
-For every action $a^1 \in \calA^1$ and every state $s \in \calS$ it must hold true that:
+For every action $a^1 \in \gA^1$ and every state $s \in \gS$ it must hold true that:

-If we now want to generalize this to a $n$-person Markov Game, we get that for every player $i \in [n]$, every action $a^{i}$ and every state $s \in \calS$ it must hold true that:
+If we now want to generalize this to a $n$-person Markov game, we get that for every player $i \in [n]$, every action $a^{i}$ and every state $s \in \gS$ it must hold true that:

 We can rewrite this equation in terms of the Q-function and get

 Now we want to rewrite the equation for all states simultaneously.
 Therefore we recall the notation introduced in \cref{notation}.
 We have that